 We have a complete lean training and implementation curriculum based on the “10 Steps to Become a Lean Enterprise” training and implementation model that was designed and developed by Chris Turner.
 He identified the implementation sequence for the lean tools and techniques that delivered the best results:

 Implementing the 10-Step training and implementation model into your organization is the first step towards transforming your business into a Lean Enterprise.
 We know it, we’ve seen it, and we guarantee it!

 10 Step Model Video

 In this short video, Chris Turner – Lean Mfg.
-Coach gives a brief explanation of the each of the steps in the 10 Step training and implementation model.
+Coach gives a brief explanation of the steps in the 10-Step training and implementation model.

 Lean Training Focused on Three Business Sectors.

 We offer several lean modules, and we can deliver them to your employees either with one of our facilitators on-site, or online through our self-paced online training courses.